spectrocloud/librarium/docs/docs-content/vertex/system-management/account-management/credentials.md

 ## Password Requirements and Security

-Palette VerteX passwords are hashed, salted and stored inside the internal system database.
-Each password is hashed with PBKDF2 using SHA512 with an iteration count of 210,000.
+Palette VerteX passwords are hashed and salted, the cryptographic key value of the password is stored inside the internal system database.
+The cryptographic key is created through Password Based Key Derivation Function 2 (PBKDF2) using SHA512 with an iteration count of 210,000.
 The salt is 32 bytes long.

-All users are required to set a password that complies with the following password policy:
+All system administrators are required to set a password that complies with the following password policy:

-- The password must be at least 8 characters long.
+- The password must be at least 14 characters long.
 - The password must contain at least one uppercase letter.
 - The password must contain at least one lowercase letter.
 - The password must contain at least one digit.
 - The password must contain at least one special character.
 - The password cannot be the same as the previous password.

-Additionaly, System administrators can manage the [password blocklist](./password-blocklist.md) to prevent users from using common or weak passwords.
+Additionaly, system administrators can manage the [password blocklist](./password-blocklist.md) to prevent users from using common or weak passwords.
 The password blocklist is a list of passwords that are not allowed to be used by users when setting or updating their passwords.
 The password blocklist is enforced when users set or update their passwords.

-All users are allowed a maximum of five failed login attempts.
+All system administrators are allowed a maximum of five failed login attempts.
 After five failed login attempts, the user account will be placed in a temporary suspended state for a duration of 15 minutes.
 Upon expiration of the 15 minutes, the user can try to log in again.

 Use the following sections below to learn how to manage user credentials.